JENSEN-IoT-Embedded-Project/security-application/database/README.md

     Press [login](http://localhost:8086/) to login to database and log in with your credentials added in .env files above.

 ## install influxdb2 CLI
+proceed to this [guide](https://docs.influxdata.com/influxdb/v2/tools/influx-cli/) to install the influx-cli on your prefered operating system.

+### Configurate influx CLI to your database running on docker

+1. proceed to generate a token [api-token](http://localhost:8086/orgs/d4cf51eab34efaab/load-data/tokens)
+2. proceed to get the name of your [organizaion](http://localhost:8086/orgs/d4cf51eab34efaab/about)

+3. scroll down to **Set up influx CLI** and change the data needed under **Provide required authentication credentials** and paste it in your terminal